 - d.
 A LACDA staff interpreter may not be a subordinate to the person making the decision and will not be an LACDA staff person participating in the informal conference or formal hearing. - e.
 The LACDA maintains a list of qualified, bilingual employees who have applied for, and tested for proficiency in interpreting and/or translating language from English into a language other than English.
-Those employees receive additional compensation for demonstrating non-English language proficiency and can provide assistance to LACDA staff and LEP clients as part of their regular job duties. - 7.
-Informal Interpreters interpreters.
+Those employees receive additional compensation for demonstrating non-English language proficiency and can provide assistance to LACDA staff and LEP clients as part of their regular job duties.

+7. Informal Interpreters

+Informal interpreters may include the family members, friends, legal guardians, service representatives or advocates of the LEP individual.
+The use of informal interpreters is strongly discouraged.
+Minor children may not act as informal interpreters.
 If the LEP individual wishes to rely solely on an informal interpreter, LACDA staff will determine whether it is appropriate depending upon the circumstances and subject matter of the communication.
 However, in many circumstances, informal interpreters may not be an appropriate option to provide accurate interpretations.
 There may be issues of confidentiality, competency or conflict of interest.
 In these cases, the LACDA may require the use of a formal interpreter despite the wish of the LEP individual to rely solely on his or her informal interpreter.